Skip to Content

 via Instagram: @himynameisseppi

 The Beagle Point is a hybrid of two of the finest hunting dogs, each with their own unique skillsets: the Beagle and Pointer.
-Beagles are great at tracking small game, but Pointers excel with locating and “pointing” toward birds.
+Beagles are great at tracking game, but Pointers excel with locating and pointing toward birds.

 Beagle Points are generally very active dogs with strong instincts.
-In other words, they may not be suitable for many families.
+In other words, they may not be the most ideal for many families.
 The bold personalities tend to shine through, and they will demand a lot for physical activity.

 Early socialization and obedience training is crucial for this designer dog.
 Plus, they love to bark and will require consistent obedience training to keep this in check.
 If you can’t provide this for a Beagle Point, i’d look elsewhere.